 Research shows that the width of the nose is strongly correlated with temperature and humidity.
 Wider noses are more common in warm, humid climates.
-On the other hand, narrower noses are more prevalent in areas with cold-dry climates.
-While anthropologists agree the nasal variations are due to adaptation to the environment, this subject requires further research.
-Climate is not the only factor that determines the nasal shape, but other options are worth exploring too.
+Whereas, narrower noses are more prevalent in areas with cold-dry climates.
+While anthropologists agree that nasal variations are due to adaptation to the environment, this subject requires further research.
+Climate is not the only factor that determines the nasal shape, other options are worth exploring too.

 The nasal bridge in Europeans is usually narrow.
 Generally speaking, men and women from northern parts of Europe have wide-base noses alongside protruded lips whereas their counterparts from northwest Europe have pointing-up noses.
 Compared to other parts of the world, Europeans may have slightly wider and longer noses.
-However, keep in mind that globalisation makes it difficult to describe a certain nose shape as “typical” as cultures mix with one another.
+However, keep in mind that globalisation makes it difficult to describe a certain nose shape as “typical” as cultures mix.

-African-American men and women have a flat nasal bridge and a slight projecting tip.
-In fact, they have the widest and most prominent noses indicated by enlarged nostrils, wide and rounded tips, and the absence of a protruded nasal bridge, as mentioned above.
+African-American men and women have a flatter nasal bridge and a slight projecting tip.
+They have the widest and most prominent noses indicated by enlarged nostrils, wide and rounded tips, and the absence of a protruded nasal bridge.

-In most cases, ethnic rhinoplasty in African-Americans aims to elevate the dorsum of the nose and improve the projection of the tip.
-The nasal dorsum is, actually, nasal ridge i.e. the border between the root and tip of the nose.
+In most cases, ethnic rhinoplasty in African-Americans aims to elevate the dorsum of the nose and alter the projection of the tip.
+The nasal dorsum (nasal ridge) is the border between the root and tip of the nose.